phetsims/example-sim/README.md

 NOTE: This repository has dependency on other repositories.
 Those repositories much be checked out as siblings to this repository in your directory structure.
-See js/config.js for a list of dependencies.
+See the "phetLibs" field in package.json for a list of dependencies.